 - Reached age 18 or full skeletal growth.

-- A BMI of more than 40 for at least the past 24 months or a BMI of 35-29.9 for at least the past 24 months plus another significant problem, such as diabetes or hypertension.
+- A BMI of more than 40 for at least the past 24 months or a BMI of 35-39.9 for at least the past 24 months plus at least one clinically significant obesity-related comorbidity, such as type 2 diabetes or pulmonary hypertension.

 - Active participation within the last two years in a physician-directed weight-management program.

-- An evaluation within the past 12 months including: an evaluation by a surgeon qualified to do bariatric surgery recommending surgical treatment, a separate medical evaluation recommending bariatric surgery, clearance for surgery by a mental health provider, and a nutritional evaluation by a physician or registered dietician.
+- An evaluation within the past 12 months, including an assessment by a surgeon qualified to perform bariatric surgery recommending surgical treatment, a separate medical evaluation recommending bariatric surgery, clearance for surgery by a mental health provider and a nutritional evaluation by a physician or registered dietician.

-CIGNA HealthCare also covers medically necessary reversal for bariatric surgery when a patient has complications and, under certain circumstances, covers revision of a previous bariatric procedure when the patient has not lost adequate weight.
+CIGNA also covers medically necessary reversal for bariatric surgery when a patient has complications.
+Under certain circumstances, it also covers the revision of a previous bariatric procedure when the patient has not lost adequate weight.

-Even if you're lucky enough to have bariatric surgery coverage in your policy, brace yourself for a possibly long claims process.
+Even if your policy covers bariatric surgery coverage, brace yourself for a possibly long claims process.
 At best, you’ll need mounds of documentation to show the surgery is medically necessary for you.